-Wondering whether to sign with your baby or toddler as a way to communicate?
-Take a look at these baby sign language pros and cons to better decide whether to teach your child baby sign language.
+Wondering whether to start signing with your baby or toddler?
+Check out these baby sign language pros and cons to learn more.

 Baby sign language pros and cons

 Still, we had our concerns about baby sign language.
 While we had heard it was an amazing way to start early communication, we also had our hangups about it as well.